-The course can be broken down into three phases in preparation for each of your chosen components.
-The majority of time will be spent developing the skills and concepts to support your learner's responses to the components.
+The course can be broken down into three phases in preparation for Component 1: Coursework and Component 2: Externally Set Assignment.
+The majority of time will be spent developing the skills and concepts within Component 1 as this will support your leaner's responses to Component 2 and provide them with a range of skills.

-See the table below for an overview of how the course should progress.
+Please see the table below for an overview of how the course should progress.
 This can be applied to both a one year and two year programme.
 A further breakdown of how to plan for a one or two year course is also provided later in this section.

 Teacher activity Learner activity Beginning of course Develop activities which focus on skills relevant to the creative process and include workshops using different media and techniques.
 These can be delivered in blocks of six weeks made up of six lessons (see sample scheme of work).
 Produce a portfolio of work which demonstrates an ability to generate ideas and explore materials to communicate these.
 Middle of course Develop activities which are more open to interpretation and can be led by learners.
-This will generate the work for Component 1 if relevant.
+This will generate the work for Component 1.
 Be more personally engaged and independent.
-End of course Support learners to complete their work for Component 1 if relevant or Component 3 and Component 2.
+End of course Support learners for Component 1 and Component 2.
 Select and present work for submission which show clear and appropriate research, experimentation, evaluation and refinement.